PDBeurope/heatmap-component/docs/customization.md

 // Returns:
 // {
 //     xMinIndex: -0.5, xMaxIndex: 3.5, yMinIndex: -0.5, yMaxIndex: 2.5,
+//     xFirstVisibleIndex: 0, xLastVisibleIndex: 3, yFirstVisibleIndex: 0, yLastVisibleIndex: 2,
 //     xMin: 0.5, xMax: 4.5,
-//     xFirstVisibleIndex: 0, xLastVisibleIndex: 3, yFirstVisibleIndex: 0, yLastVisibleIndex: 2,
 //     xFirstVisible: 1, xLastVisible: 4,  yFirstVisible: "A", yLastVisible: "C"
 // }
 ```

-TODO: short intro about index-based vs name-based values
+The `ZoomEventValue` object returned by this method contains the information about the edges of the viewport in relation to the visualized data.
+It provides two sets of properties: index-based properties (having `Index` suffix) use column and row indices counted from 0 (in our example, it's columns 0, 1, 2, 3, and rows 0, 1, 2); value-based properties (without `Index` suffix) use the values ("names") assigned to the columns and rows (in our example, it's columns 1, 2, 3, 4 and rows 'A', 'B', 'C').

 `xMinIndex, xMaxIndex, yMinIndex, yMaxIndex` are continuous column/row indices corresponding to the left/right/top/bottom edge of the viewport.
 These values depend on current alignment settings (see [`setAlignment`](#setAlignment)).

+`xFirstVisibleIndex, xLastVisibleIndex, yFirstVisibleIndex, yLastVisibleIndex` are indices of the first/last column/row that is at least partially visible.

 `xMin, xMax, yMin, yMax` are continuous X/Y values corresponding to the left/right/top/bottom edge of the viewport.
 These values are only available if the column/row names are numbers in either increasing or decreasing order.
 These values depend on current alignment settings (see [`setAlignment`](#setAlignment)).

-`xFirstVisibleIndex, xLastVisibleIndex, yFirstVisibleIndex, yLastVisibleIndex` are indices of the first/last column/row that is at least partially visible.

 `xFirstVisible, xLastVisible, yFirstVisible, yLastVisible` are the names of the first/last column/row that is at least partially visible.